schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.5 =
+This update include an important fixed for empty array output on front page when set Yoast SEO output to true.
+Please, update the plugin on your site to get this fix.

 = 1.6.4 =
 In this update, Schema will override Yoast SEO plugin JSON-LD output on the front page, also a new feature has been added to allow you define the site for an Organization or a Person.
 Upgrade now to get these enhancements, Note: you will need to configure the Knowledge Graph settings after the upgrade.